tmcybers/Run-Process-Scripting-en-Python/README.md

 # runprocess

-Basic running Process/Script in Python.
+Basic / running / Process/ Script in Python.

-Usage: Running any tipe of process in your system with this script, .py.
+Usage: Running any tipe of process in your system with this script.